Elongated square pyramid

-The elongated square pyramid is a composite, since it can constructed by attaching one equilateral square pyramid onto one of the faces of a cube, a process known as elongation of the pyramid.
+In geometry, the elongated square pyramid is a convex composite polyhedron constructed by attaching the square base of an equilateral square pyramid to one of the square faces of a cube; this is called an elongation of the pyramid.
 One square face of each parent body is thus hidden, leaving five squares and four equilateral triangles as faces of the composite.